yatesco/seafile-docs/deploy_pro/real_time_backup.md

 1. Access the server via Seahub web interface, just like a normal Seafile instance.
 2. Use the `seaf-backup-cmd.sh` script in the server package to manage the backup function.

+The `seaf-backup-cmd.sh` script provides the following commands:

+### Checking Backup Status

-Currently, `seaf-backup-cmd.sh` only provides one command -- `status` to view the backup status.
+`seaf-backup-cmd.sh` provides `status` command to view the backup status.
 The output is like:

 ```
 # ./seaf-backup-cmd.sh status